vcarluer/saber/README.md

 No need of parameters, just browse

 * Why anonymous?
-Because by default browsing must be anonymous
+Because by default browsing must be anonymous.
+And because there are no parameters to go another way than the default one.
 It is as much anonymous than incognito mode in Chrome, so in fact it is not really.

 * An enhancement, a bug, a new feature?